George Kalantzis 2024

 • Church Culture

-• Fellow of the Royal Historical Society (FRHistS): Fellow
+• The Royal Historical Society (FRHistS): Fellow

 • Association Internationale des Études Patristiques (AIEP): Member